The Right Age to Freeze Your Eggs: What Science and Doctors Say

 Yes, women older than 35 can still freeze eggs, but egg quality declines with age, meaning you may need to retrieve more eggs to optimize your chances.
 Your fertility doctor can assess your ovarian reserve and advise on personalized timing.

-If you’re considering egg freezing, talking with a qualified fertility specialist can help you understand your ovarian reserve, treatment timeline, and what outcomes you can realistically expect based on your age and reproductive health.
+If you’re thinking about egg freezing, a fertility specialist can explain your egg reserve, the treatment process, and what results you can expect based on your age and overall reproductive health.